xilon-jul/blazeX/README.md

 - Thread pool management
 	- Threads are created on the fly until WORKER_THREAD_TRESHOLD is reached
 	- When reached, jobs are queued and when a thread terminates, it will notify the master pool thread that it can execute the task
-- Any runtime thread that needs to work with IO MUST only __notify__ (as main thread is running inside libev main loop, notify means make the event pending) the main IO thread that data are available for writing and might also re-order the pending IO events to make write event have a highest priority
+- Any runtime thread that needs to work with IO MUST only __notify__ (as main thread is running inside libev main loop, notify means make the event pending) the main IO thread that data are available for writing and might also re-order the pending IO events to make write event have a highest priority.

-Notification are done within a job thread, it invokes a specific method that adds the bytes to the buffer associated to a route and then make this route active until there are bytes to consume
+Notification are done within a job thread, it invokes a specific method that adds the bytes to the buffer associated to a route and then make this route active until there are bytes to consume. event_add should be thread safe as many workers would concurrently need to push some IO jobs.

 ## Overview